 It’s important for business owners to be aware of this possibility, as it adds an additional layer to the debt recovery process.
 These third-party agencies operate under strict guidelines set by HMRC, and they are authorised to collect various types of debts including Income Tax, Corporation Tax, and VAT.

 Understanding that HMRC can and does use external agencies for debt collection enables you to be better prepared in case your business finds itself in such a situation.

 Why HMRC Uses Debt Collection Agencies

 Since 2009, HMRC has been enlisting a rota of debt collection agencies to help it recover unpaid taxes.
-While the practice of HMRC using debt collection agencies has been somewhat controversial, there’s no sign that this will cease in the near future.
-HMRC generally uses these debt collection agencies as a last resort, but this is not always the case.
+While the practice, has been somewhat controversial, there’s no sign that this will cease in the near future.

 - 1st Locate (trading as LCS)